The Cars & Ecclesiastes

 Bleak.
 Unforgiving.

-These three words are Jewish proverb at its finest.
+These three words “All is vanity” are Jewish proverb at its finest.

-This short 12-chapter treatise is a jewel among many in the crown of the Tanakh.
-Beliefs about religion and inspiration aside, it would take a very foolish person to deny that the Tanakh was the greatest literary achievement of mankind for at least 2,000 years until—perhaps—being matched (not exceeded) by the plays of Shakespeare.
+This short 12-chapter treatise is a jewel among many in the crown of scripture, and beliefs about religion and inspiration aside, it would take a very foolish person to deny that the Tanakh was the greatest literary achievement of mankind for at least 2,000 years until—perhaps—being matched (not exceeded) by the plays attributed to Shakespeare.
 In terms of the Tanakh’s chronicling of human depth, suffering, promise, tragedy, joy, triumph, and yearning, you simply don’t find “grand sagas” being written that are as ambitious until well into the 20th century.

 In fact, for a brief digression, one theory I have about Russian novelist Vladimir Nabokov is that in the opening paragraph of Lolita, he adopts a rhythm based on the rhythm of Solomon’s opening in Ecclesiastes 1:2.